-- Move the rear derailleur so that the chain is on the largest sprocket at the back, and the front derailleur (if you have one) so that the chain is on the smallest chain ring at the front (this is to protect the derailleurs).
+- Move the rear derailleur so that the chain is on the largest chainring at the back, and the front derailleur (if you have one) so that the chain is on the smallest chainring at the front (this is to protect the derailleur/s).

-- Wrap the front chain rings and rear sprockets in bubble wrap.
+- Wrap the front chain ring/s and rear chainrings in bubble wrap.

 - Partially deflate the tyres.